kamalheydari/digikala-clone-nextjs/README.md

 7. Log in to [Liara](https://liara.ir/) for free and create a new bucket (ذخیره سازی ابری).
 Then, set the last four environment variables listed above to the corresponding values provided by Liara.
 This will allow the application to use Liara for cloud storage.

 8. Create an account by accessing the following URL in your web browser:

 ```bash
 http://localhost:3000/authentication/login
 ```

-9. After creating the account, find your account in the database and change the `role` field to `root` and `root` field to `true`.
+9. After creating the account, find your account in the database and change the `role` field to `root`.
 This will grant you access to all the admin dashboard features.

 ## Demo